If you love lighthouses, wide windy beaches, and endless foggy coastlines, you should put Point Reyes Lighthouse on your travel list!

 How to get there

-The lighthouse was built in 1870 and was in operation for more than 100 years.
+The lighthouse was built in 1870 and has been in operation for more than 100 years.
 It also has a twin lighthouse – the Cape Mendocino Light, unfortunately not open to the public.

 The visitor center and the lighthouse are open Friday to Monday from 10:30 am to 4:30 pm, weather permitting.
 If the winds are too strong, the stairs and the lighthouse are closed.